-Computer-supported cooperative work (CSCW) supports groups with communication and coordination during the execution of their activities.
+Computer-supported cooperative work (CSCW) supports groups with communication and coordination functionality during the execution of their activities.
 It allows physically dispersed teams to engage in a common task by providing an interface to a shared workspace.
 A variety of synchronous applications are playing a major role in distance education, joint program development, cooperative publishing, etc. As these applications are usually platform-dependent, groupware programmers have to develop new applications for each groupware platform.
-In this paper, we present a collaborative application developing environment called CollabRunJava, which allows the groupware developers to concentrate only on application-specific details.
-CollabRunJava supports 2 modes for developing applications.
-In the instant-develop mode, user can immediately execute and test the classes, which are also developed by our system.
-In the dynamic modify-observe mode, user can observe application behavior, debug applications and change the running applications codes without re-execution.
-Our system can be further enhanced by using plug-in components with the above mechanisms.
-For example, with the aid of visualization components, our system can help users explore program behavior.
-This also makes it helpful for distant learning and program testing.
+In this paper, we present a collaborative application development environment called CollabRunJava, which allows the groupware developers to concentrate only on application-specific details.
+CollabRunJava supports two modes for developing applications.
+In the instant-develop mode, user can immediately execute and test the classes.
+In the runtime-evolution mode, user can observe an application's behavior, debug applications and change the codes of running applications without re-execution.
+Our system can be further enhanced using plug-in components with the above mechanisms.
+For example, with the aid of visualization components, our system can help users explore a program's behavior.
+In addition, all these activities can be performed in a collaborative way.
+This makes it also helpful for distant learning and program testing.